 - Can I speak to someone who adopted with PACT?
 PACT has an adopter champion who adopted a BME sibling group of two children who is available to speak to prospective adopters.

 - What support is available if I adopt with PACT?
 PACT is dedicated to supporting our families through the lifetime of their adoption journeys.
-We offer specialist support and therapeutic services through our Post Placement Support Team and our award winning Family And Children Therapeutic Support (FACTS) service.
+We offer specialist support and therapeutic services through our Strengthening Families Team and our award winning Family And Children Therapeutic Support (FACTS) service.
 The Adoption Support Fund is also available for the emotional and behavioural needs for children placed up to and after an adoption order is made.
 As well as this adopted children have priority in the adopters school of choice.

 - Will the process take a long time?
 PACT is committed to reducing the waiting time for ‘priority children’ of BME heritage waiting for adopters and will work with prospective adopters to ensure the assessment process is as efficient as possible.